Dual enrollment admissions

 Possibly.
 This decision is always made by the appropriate official at your high school or home school.

 Dual enrollment students are billed at the same rate as all other students.
 In addition, dual enrollment students are not eligible for federal financial aid.
-However, GCC makes every effort to make dual enrollment opportunities accessible for students through a variety of funding sources.
-Financial assistance may be available to support the cost of dual enrollment classes.
+At times there are funding opportunities for students to apply for – just ask the Office of Admission or your Dual Enrollment Advisor.

 - Discuss the possibility of taking courses with your parent/legal guardian and your high school or home school official.